 Crowded growth and dead leaves in the branch crotches tend to maintain high levels of humidity in the canopy, making conditions conducive to dieback diseases.
 Prune dead stems back to healthy tissue.
 Disinfect pruning shears frequently in household bleach diluted 1:9 with water or rubbing (isopropyl) alcohol for 10 seconds.
 Removal of dead branches and leaves from crotches of the plant, as well as yearly renewal of mulch material, will also aid in control.

 Root Rot: Root rot is caused by the fungi Phytophthora nicotianae and P. cinnamomi.
 Leaves turn from normal dark green to light green as the plant declines.
-Roots are dark and rotted.
-The bark rots and peels at the crown.
-Death of the entire plant is characteristic of this disease.
+Roots are dark and rotted, and the bark rots and peels at the crown.
+The death of the entire plant is characteristic of this disease.

-Prevention & Treatment: Root rot is favored by high soil moisture and warm soil temperatures.
+Prevention & Treatment: High soil moisture and warm soil temperatures are conditions that favor root rot.
 The disease is more severe in heavy clays or poorly drained soils.
 Over-watering plants or long periods of heavy rain also favor disease development.
 Phytophthora root rot must be prevented, as chemicals are often ineffective in controlling this disease after above-ground symptoms become obvious.
 The following suggestions may aid in the prevention of root rot:

 - Purchase disease-free plants from a reputable nursery.